The Wonderful World of Wheels

 These are for drivers who simply want the best.
-An “alloy” is just a mixture of metals, so you can imagine that there are many different blends, each with their own properties and price tags.
+An “alloy” is just a mixture of metals, so you can imagine that there are many different blends, each with its own properties and price tags.
 You can go down the rabbit hole of different types of alloys, but this article will paint with a broader brush.

-The vast majority of alloy wheels are based in aluminum, which is much lighter than steel.
+The vast majority of alloy wheels are based on aluminum, which is much lighter than steel.
 Different types of metal – titanium, nickel, magnesium, etc – are used to increase the strength of the aluminum used in your alloys.
 Being lighter than steel, alloy wheels will perform better and dissipate heat better, meaning they can handle a heavier braking load without warping or causing brake damage (a possible, but unlikely, concern with heavier steel wheels).

-The main performance-related drawback of steel wheels is due to their stiffness.
+The main performance-related drawback of steel wheels is their stiffness.
 Steel is more malleable than an aluminum alloy, so when confronted with a huge force, it is more likely to bend.
 When alloy wheels experience forces strong enough to damage the wheel (think hitting a curb at significant speed) the stiffness may cause the wheel to crack or fracture, rather than bend.
 A bent wheel can often be repaired, but a cracked one needs to be replaced.

 Forged or Cast?

 Although alloys and steelies can both be forged or cast, most people will be thinking about the merits of forged vs cast in reference to alloy wheels.
-Wheels that are cast involve liquid metal being poured or forced into a mold.
+Wheels that are cast involve liquid metal being poured or forced into a mould.
 Forged wheels are milled from hot pieces of metal into their final shape.
 Forging typically produces a stronger material and gives manufacturers more control over where metal is, and isn’t, making forged wheels lighter and stronger than cast wheels.
 As you could imagine, forged wheels are also the more expensive option.

 Both types have their merits, just make sure you take manufacturing processes into consideration while you’re shopping, because that can explain the price tag.

 Many people get confused by this category.
-Chrome wheels are not made of 100% chrome – that would be a terrible idea, because chrome is a soft metal.
+Chrome wheels are not made of 100% chrome – that would be a terrible idea because chrome is a soft metal.
 Chrome is used as a coating on wheels to provide a layer of protection and because of its ability to be polished into a mirror-like shine.
 As chrome is a soft metal, it is easy to polish and creates an incredible finish.

-Chrome is a great way to bling-out inexpensive wheels and give an eye-catching finish to your ride.
+Chrome is a great way to bling-out inexpensive wheels and gives an eye-catching finish to your ride.
 Keep in mind that chrome is heavy, so a chromed finish can quickly negate the performance advantages provided by lightweight wheels.

 You can’t talk about wheels without mentioning spinners.
 We’ve all seen them in old music videos, maybe you’ve even been lucky enough to see a set of spinners drive by on an old Cadillac.
 Spinners are a wheel ad-on that is used purely for aesthetic purposes – there is no performance boost associated with them at all.
-It seems that spinners have fallen out of popularity due to improving taste, and that they are illegal in many places.
+It seems that spinners have fallen out of popularity due to improving taste and that they are illegal in many places.
 Either way, although we think they are cool, we can’t seriously recommend them to anyone.